hackalog/data_folklore/README.md

 data_folklore
 ==============================

-There's Data Science, athen there's Data Folklore.
+There's "Data Science," and then there's Data Folklore.
 This is a repo for the latter.

 GETTING STARTED
 ---------------

-For complete instructions, visit: https://github.com/hackalog/bus_number/wiki/Getting-Started

 * Create and switch to the  virtual environment:
 ```